pengjie-123/springdemo/readme.txt

 2020/9/21 add spring bean test, use @Component and <bean/> label to let spring Ioc create bean,we can use this way to create two(or more) beans with different property.

+2020/9/22 add lock test (synchronized and lock) to implement thread safe